 The NQSG reports annually on its recommendations and offers a view on the ENIC service to the UK ENIC Council, which is responsible for the overall strategy and direction of the ENIC function, providing professional advice and guidance.

-The work of the NQSG requires the support of the stakeholders of ENIC services from higher and further education sectors, employment advisory services, the quality and accreditation sector, UK qualifications and awarding bodies, the professional / regulatory sector, education statutory bodies and national agencies.
-The membership of the Group should be proposed by UK ENIC based on its knowledge and experiences and approved by the contract authority.
+The work of the QSG requires the support of the stakeholders of UK ENIC services from higher and further education sectors, employment advisory services, the quality and accreditation sector, UK qualifications and awarding bodies, the professional / regulatory sector, education statutory bodies and national agencies.
+The membership of the Group should be proposed by UK ENIC based on its knowledge and experience and be approved by the contract authority.

-The current representatives that sit on the NQSG are:
+The current representatives who sit on the QSG are:

 - Alex Bols - GuildHE